Joshwa-Rajkumar/SQL_for_Data_Analysis/README.md

 From basic queries to nested subqueries, aggregations, joins, and window functions — it's been a thrilling journey.
 At times, it's overwhelming.
 At times, it's empowering.
 But one thing is for sure — I’ve absolutely fallen in love with SQL.
 What started as curiosity has now become a passion.

+Thanks to Alex the Analyst and Maven Analytics for reference